JLuc/scribus-project-manager/README.md

 * with `-set` option, it edits the SLA so it conforms to the specified config.
 When doing so, it doesn not update the PDFs.
 A later call without `-set` option will produce the updated PDFs.

+* Other options ... provide more options ! just ask with `-?`

 ## Page numbering ##